ansible/workshops/exercises/ansible_f5/4.3-tower-workflow2/README.md

 |  Playbook |   |
 |  Credential |  Workshop Credential  |

-Here is one example of the templates:
+Here is one example of the templates configured:
 ![job template](images/job-template.png)